-Northlake Little League Sportsmanship Guidelines
+8. Northlake Little League Sportsmanship Guidelines

-- 1) Although LLOR allows "slug bunts" at Majors and Minors levels it is highly discouraged during regular league and tournament play as it creates a potentially unsafe situation.
-This should be discussed at the plate meeting amongst the Umpire in Charge of the game and the managers. - 2) Although LLOR allows intentional walks it is highly discouraged to utilize this option at any time during regular season play.
+- Although LLOR allows "slug bunts" at Majors and Minors levels it is highly discouraged during regular league and tournament play as it creates a potentially unsafe situation.
+This should be discussed at the plate meeting amongst the Umpire in Charge of the game and the managers. - 2) Although LLOR allows intentional walks it is highly discouraged to utilize this option at any time during regular season and postseason tournament play.